piriya33/CDC_Wordpress/wp-content/plugins/smart-slider-3/readme.txt

 9. Layer slider with layers styles.
 Made with FREE version.

 == Changelog ==

+= 3.3.22 - 12.
+September 2019. =
+* Feature: Accessibility; the arrow's aria label is now the same as their alt tag
+* Feature: New Google fonts added
+* Fix: Layer defaults
+* Fix: YouTube video play on IOS in rare cases
+* Fix: Padding issue in Thumbnails control
+* Fix: Alias notice
+* Fix: Toolset multiple embedding
+* Fix: 4 byte characters removed from Add Post
+* Fix: inline CSS parsing of :FOCUS selector
+* Fix: hold touch action while main animation playing
+* Fix: remove WordPress actions when multisite created
+* Fix: WP Smush image optimization won't mess up the slider anymore
+* Translation: Spanish translation, thanks to Rodrigo!
+* Deprecated: Smart Slider 3 will no longer run on PHP 5.4 or 5.5 version.
+The new minimum PHP version the slider requires is PHP 5.6.20!

+= 3.3.21 - 05.
+July 2019. =
+* Feature: Slider default font size now uses rem instead of px
+* Fix: Col border
+* Fix: Fix for autoplay click
+* Fix: Divi full width section's module
+* Fix: Safari col/content/row background hover
+* Fix: Vertical bullets on RTL websites
+* Other: French translation updated
+* Other: Spanish translation updated
+* Deprecated: Modernizr removed from the slider

+= 3.3.20 - 23.
+May 2019. =
+* Feature: WordPress Fusion builder element for Avada theme
+* Fix: Fix for Beaver builder
+* Fix: Disable auto loading JS files on frontend when Server side mobile detect is on.
+* Fix: doPixelSnapping (to overcome Chrome's browser bug.)
+* Fix: Hiding controls' top position space, when control is hidden
+* Fix: Don't load any codes on Divi when a slider is not published
+* Fix: Bullets didn't worked on mobile and tablet devices
+* Fix: image layers no longer load if they don't have selected image
+* Other: Translation update Brazil Portugese, Russian, Polish, Italian, French, Finnish.
+* Other: better error message for Free users about MP4 videos
+* Other: Scroll to slider moved to Developer tab.

 = 3.3.18 - 08.
 April 2019. =
 * Feature:  Image arrows - Base64 encoding on/off to let you avoid lazy loading or other optimization plugins/extensions caused errors